-The number of certified and qualified interpreters who contract with the agency, while rising, is still lower than hoped for.
-This objective seeks to identify opportunities to increase the number of interpreters who will contract with the agency and the number who will accept court assignments.
+The number of certified and qualified interpreters who provide services in state and local agencies, while rising, is still lower than hoped for.
+This objective seeks to identify opportunities to increase the number of interpreters available to work with state and local agencies and the number who will accept court assignments.